 But there’s a powerful feature within stories that many brands still ignore: Instagram Stickers.

-It’s easy to mistake stickers as mere aesthetic add-ons, but using the right Instagram Stickers at the right time not only makes your stories more fun, but can help you achieve a variety of your marketing goals, from reaching new audiences to promoting your products.
+It’s easy to mistake stickers as mere aesthetic add-ons, but using the right Instagram Stickers at the right time not only makes your stories more fun, but can help you achieve a variety of your marketing goals, from reaching new audiences to mastering how to make money on Instagram.

 How to use Instagram Stickers: The basics